Feature Flags

 Characteristics:

-- Loves form Days to Weeks - generally not stick around much longer than a week or two (although product-centric toggles may need to remain in place for a longer period).
+- Lives form Days to Weeks - generally not stick around much longer than a week or two (although product-centric toggles may need to remain in place for a longer period).

 - Changes with deployment - every toggling decision for a given release version will be the same, and changing that toggling decision by rolling out a new release with a toggle configuration change is usually perfectly acceptable.